Periodontics for Gum Disease

 Misaligned teeth, dirty oral appliances, such as dentures, old dental crowns, and even some medications can increase the risk of developing gum disease as well.

 When taking daily care of your teeth, it is important to keep an eye open for possible symptoms of gum disease; as periodontal disease has been linked to more severe health problems.
 Symptoms to look out for include mouth sores, swollen and bleeding gums, and tender gums.
 We can help by treat your gum disease in the Centennial area.

-Gum Treatment with Dr. Poole
+Gum Treatment with Dr. Berry